bakerfugu/quick-practice-distributive-property/README.md

 This is an interactive widget made to help students check their understanding of the distributive property.
 It uses a grid visualization for each question and answer to emphasize how the distributive property works.
 There are five questions, with a small celebration once you get all of them!

 You can check out a [live demo here](https://csb-c0wic.netlify.app/).

-(Though it may stop working if I haven't updated this repo in a while)
+If you want to edit the code, [try it out on Code Sandbox.](https://codesandbox.io/s/github/bakerfugu/quick-practice-distributive-property)

 The widget has several components made to be easily adaptable in other projects.
 The BlockGrid component displays a grid of squares, then labels the dimensions of the grid.
 The Answer component is a selectable card displaying some BlockGrids and an answer description.
 The Question component displays a BlockGrid and text for the question, with four Answers below.
 The QuestionManager component decides which question should be displayed, and checks the answers when a user submits.
 All components scale relative to the screen size, though the LaTeX may not be perfect.